asaidimu/uistart/README.md

 ```bash
 bun run build
 ```
-This command compiles your TypeScript code, bundles your assets, and outputs them to the `dist` directory.
+This command first executes `tsc -b` to compile your TypeScript code, then uses Vite to bundle your assets, and finally outputs them to the `dist` directory.
 The build is highly optimized for performance and includes minification, tree-shaking, and code splitting.

 ### Code Linting